 Compensation Committee.
-Our compensation committee consists of Jiandong Lu, Yong Chen and Zhongjue Chen, and is chaired by Zhongjue Chen.
-Jiandong Lu and Yong Chen satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
-Our compensation committee assists the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+Our compensation committee will consist of , and , and will be chaired by . satisfies the "independence" requirements of [Section 303A of the New York Stock Exchange Listed Company Manual/Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market].
+Our compensation committee will assist the board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated upon.
-The compensation committee is responsible for, among other things:
+The compensation committee will be responsible for, among other things:

-- reviewing and approving to the board with respect to the total compensation package for our most senior executive officers; - approving and overseeing the total compensation package for our executives other than the most senior executive officers; - reviewing and recommending to the board with respect to the compensation of our directors; - reviewing periodically and approving any long-term incentive compensation or equity plans; - selecting compensation consultants, legal counsel or other advisors after taking into consideration all factors relevant to that person's independence from management; and - programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.
+- reviewing and approving to the board with respect to the total compensation package for our most senior executive officers; - · approving and overseeing the total compensation package for our executives other than the most senior executive officers; - reviewing and recommending to the board with respect to the compensation of our directors; - reviewing periodically and approving any long-term incentive compensation or equity plans; - selecting compensation consultants, legal counsel or other advisors after taking into consideration all factors relevant to that person's independence from management; and - programs or similar arrangements, annual bonuses, employee pension and welfare benefit plans.

 Corporate Governance and Nominating Committee.
-Our corporate governance and nominating committee consists of Jiandong Lu, Yong Chen and Lihong Wang, and is chaired by Lihong Wang.
-Jiandong Lu and Yong Chen satisfy the "independence" requirements of Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market.
-The corporate governance and nominating committee assists the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board of directors and its committees.
-The corporate governance and nominating committee is responsible for, among other things:
+Our corporate governance and nominating committee will consist of and and will be chaired by satisfy the "independence" requirements of [Section 303A of the New York Stock Exchange Listed Company Manual/Rule 5605(a)(2) of the Listing Rules of the NASDAQ Stock Market].
+The corporate governance and nominating committee will assist the board of directors in selecting individuals qualified to become our directors and in determining the composition of the board of directors and its committees.
+The corporate governance and nominating committee will be responsible for, among other things:

-- identifying and recommending nominees for election or re-election to our board of directors or for appointment to fill any vacancy; - reviewing annually with our board of directors its current composition in light of the characteristics of independence, age, skills, experience and availability of service to us; - identifying and recommending to our board the directors to serve as members of committees; - advising the board periodically with respect to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to our board of directors on all matters of corporate governance and on any corrective action to be taken; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.
+identifying and recommending nominees for election or re-election to our board of directors or for appointment to fill any vacancy;

+- reviewing annually with our board of directors its current composition in light of the characteristics of independence, age, skills, experience and availability of service to us; - identifying and recommending to our board the directors to serve as members of committees; - advising the board periodically with respect to significant developments in the law and practice of corporate governance as well as our compliance with applicable laws and regulations, and making recommendations to our board of directors on all matters of corporate governance and on any corrective action to be taken; and - monitoring compliance with our code of business conduct and ethics, including reviewing the adequacy and effectiveness of our procedures to ensure proper compliance.